Pietro Cimara: Biography

 He was a student of Respighi at the Accademia di Santa Cecilia in Rome.
 His output included many songs.
 He was published by Francesco Bongiovanni of Bologna.

-He came a United States citizen on January 22, 1946.
+He became a United States citizen on January 22, 1946.

-From 1950 to 1957 he was conductor at the Metropolitan Opera, where he had a stroke on January 13, 1958, while conducting La Forza del Destino.
-After which he retired to Italy.
+From 1950 to 1957 he was conductor at the Metropolitan Opera, where he had a stroke on January 13, 1958, while conducting La Forza del Destino, after which he retired to Italy.

 He died on 1 October 1967 in Milan.